How we test laptops

 - Colour and brightness We run technical tests to measure the accuracy of colours on the screen and the maximum brightness, so you can avoid wishy-washy looking models.
 Our experts also check the viewing angle of the screen.

-- Reflections Glossy screens look great, but if you're working with a lamp or window behind you, reflections on screen can make working impossible and leave you straining your eyes to see what's on screen, so we look out for this in every laptop we test.
+- Reflections Glossy screens can look great, but if you're working with a lamp or window behind you the reflections can make it virtually impossible to see what's on screen and leave you straining your eyes.
+We look out for this in every laptop we test.

 - Sound using the speakers and headphones There are big differences in the sound quality on laptops, particularly if you're using the speakers - poor sound can ruin a movie, but using headphones can improve on the built-in speakers.